Drop Push-Up

 6. Fat Loss: Plyometric exercises like drop push-ups can be effective for burning calories and reducing stored body fat.
 The combination of strength training and cardiovascular elements can contribute to a leaner physique when combined with a proper diet.

-This exercise can be particularly useful for individuals looking to advance their push-up abilities and increase the intensity of their workout.
 As with any exercise, it’s important to use proper form and maintain good control throughout the movement to prevent injury.
 If you’re new to drop push-ups, consider starting with a lower elevation or performing them with proper guidance to ensure you’re performing them safely and effectively.

-Drop Push-Up: Muscles Worked
+Drop Push-Up Muscles Worked

 Target - Pectoralis Major, Sternal